Epidemic: Human behaviour

 A Court for King Cholera.
 Illustration from Punch (1852).

-Changes in behaviour can affect the likelihood or severity of epidemics.
+Changes in behaviour can affect the likelihood, extent, severity and longevity of epidemics.
 The classic example is the 1854 Broad Street cholera outbreak, in which a cholera outbreak was mitigated by removing a supply of contaminated water - an event now regarded as the foundation of the science of epidemiology.
 Urbanisation and overcrowding (e.g. in refugee camps) increase the likelihood of disease outbreaks.
 A factor which contributed to the initial rapid increase in the 2014 Ebola virus epidemic was ritual bathing of (infective) corpses; one of the control measures was an education campaign to change behaviour around funeral rites.

 Changes in the host population

 The level of immunity to a disease in a population - herd immunity - is at its peak after a disease outbreak or a vaccination campaign.
 In the following years, immunity will decline, both within individuals and in the population as a whole as older individuals die and new individuals are born.
 Eventually, unless there is another vaccination campaign, an outbreak or epidemic will recur.

 It's also possible for disease which is endemic in one population to become epidemic if it is introduced into a novel setting where the host population is not immune.
 An example of this was the introduction European diseases such as smallpox into indigenous populations during the 16th century.